Exploristics/ExploristicsTheme/README.md

 <!-- badges: end -->

-A bespoke ggplot2 theme that embodies a company’s brand identity.
-Using this theme not only enhances the visual appeal of plots but also ensures consistency across all graphical outputs, reinforcing the brand’s presence and professionalism.
-This theme implements our unique color palette, typography, and stylistic elements.
+A bespoke ggplot2 theme ultilising the Exploristics brand identity.
+Using this theme not only enhances the visual appeal of plots but also ensures consistency across all graphical outputs, reinforcing the Exploristics brand presence and professionalism.
+This theme implements the Exploristics unique colour palette, typography, and stylistic elements.
 By integrating these brand-specific features into our data visualizations, we aim to provide a cohesive and recognizable look that aligns with our corporate values and aesthetic standards, thereby facilitating clearer communication and a stronger brand connection with our audience.

 ## Graph Gallery